tjingsheng/tp/docs/UserGuide.md

   <img src="images/NoteListUi.png" alt="Note List UI" class="resized-image">
 </div>
 <div class = "centered-content" >
-  <p class = "image-caption"> Figure 5.5.1 Shows the list of notes that you have.
+  <p class = "image-caption"> Figure 5.5.1 This shows the list of notes that you have.
 </div>

 <br />